-Course content

-The course covers questions about Human Resource Development (HRD) in terms of learning, training, development and change in organizations.
+Course content The course covers questions about Human Resource Development (HRD) in terms of learning, training, development and change in organizations.
 The course starts with a problematization of the gap between HRD research and HRD practice, and the course ends with students get to practice to compile and present up-to-date HRD research for practitioners in the field.
 In between, concepts, theories, perspectives, models and previous research in the field of HRD are introduced.
 Examples of topics covered are formal and informal learning, leadership and management development, transfer and use of knowledge, change processes and organizational development.

-Teaching and working methods

-The teaching consists primarily of lectures, seminars and group work.
+Teaching and working methods The teaching consists primarily of lectures, seminars and group work.
 In addition to scheduled hours the students are expected to use self-organized learning activities, individually, and in groups.

-Examination

-The course will be examined orally and in writing throughout the course and at the end of the course.
+Examination The course will be examined orally and in writing throughout the course and at the end of the course.
 Detailed information about the examination can be found in the course manual.
+If special circumstances prevail, and if it is possible with consideration of the nature of the compulsory component, the examiner may decide to replace the compulsory component with another equivalent component.
 If the LiU coordinator for students with disabilities has granted a student the right to an adapted examination for a written examination in an examination hall, the student has the right to it.
-If the coordinator has instead recommended for the student an adapted examination or alternative form of examination, the examiner may grant this if the examiner assesses that it is possible, based on consideration of the course objectives.
+If the coordinator has recommended for the student an adapted examination or alternative form of examination, the examiner may grant this if the examiner assesses that it is possible, based on consideration of the course objectives.
+An examiner may also decide that an adapted examination or alternative form of examination if the examiner assessed that special circumstances prevail, and the examiner assesses that it is possible while maintaining the objectives of the course.
 Students failing an exam covering either the entire course or part of the course twice are entitled to have a new examiner appointed for the reexamination.
 Students who have passed an examination may not retake it in order to improve their grades.

-Grades

-Three-grade scale, U, G, VG

-Other information

-Planning and implementation of a course must take its starting point in the wording of the syllabus.
+Grades Three-grade scale, U, G, VG Other information Planning and implementation of a course must take its starting point in the wording of the syllabus.
 The course evaluation included in each course must therefore take up the question how well the course agrees with the syllabus.
 The course is carried out in such a way that both men's and women's experience and knowledge is made visible and developed.
 Planning and implementation of a course must take its starting point in the wording of the syllabus.
 The course evaluation included in each course must therefore take up the question how well the course agrees with the syllabus.
 The course is carried out in such a way that both men's and women's experience and knowledge is made visible and developed.
+If special circumstances prevail, the vice-chancellor may in a special decision specify the preconditions for temporary deviations from this course syllabus, and delegate the right to take such decisions.